psycopg/psycopg2/doc/cursor.rst

     .. attribute:: lastrowid

-        This read-only attribute provides the *oid* of the last row inserted by the cursor.
-If the table wasn't created with oid support or the last operation is not a single record insert, the attribute is set to ``None``.
+        This read-only attribute provides the OID of the last row inserted by the cursor.
+If the table wasn't created with OID support or the last operation is not a single record insert, the attribute is set to ``None``.

-        PostgreSQL currently advises to not create oid on the tables and the default for |CREATE-TABLE|__ is to not support them.
+        PostgreSQL currently advices to not create OIDs on the tables and the default for |CREATE-TABLE|__ is to not support them.
 The
         |INSERT-RETURNING|__ syntax available from PostgreSQL 8.3 allows more
         flexibility:

-        .. |CREATE-TABLE| replace:: ``CREATE TABLE``
+        .. |CREATE-TABLE| replace:: :sql:`CREATE TABLE`
         .. __: http://www.postgresql.org/docs/8.4/static/sql-createtable.html

-        .. |INSERT-RETURNING| replace:: ``INSERT ...
-RETURNING``
+        .. |INSERT-RETURNING| replace:: :sql:`INSERT ...
+RETURNING`
         .. __: http://www.postgresql.org/docs/8.4/static/sql-insert.html

     .. method:: nextset()

-        This method is not supported (PostgreSQL does not have multiple data sets) and will raise a :exc:`NotSupportedError` exception.
+        This method is not supported (PostgreSQL does not have multiple data sets) and will raise a :exc:`~psycopg2.NotSupportedError` exception.

     .. method:: setoutputsize(size [, column])

-        This method is exported in compliance with the |DBAPI|.
+        This method is exposed in compliance with the |DBAPI|.
 It currently does nothing but it is safe to call it.